Things I’ve written

 Who should I vote for?
 There’s (not) an app for that – before the 2015 general election, I got irritated with disingenuous “voter advice apps” written by people who don’t seem to like or understand politics.
 This post was the result.

 How to get a first campaigning job was written following another round of interviews with bright and undoubtedly brilliant graduates, who nonetheless had no interview-craft.
 Quite what careers services at universities tell them, I don’t know.
 So I wrote it down.
 Top tip?
 Don’t wear a cardigan to a job interview.
+On a similar note, here I am advising Aston University politics students on getting their first job.

 >> On me